 Focusing on the jazz styles of swing, blues and bossa nova, Bluesette provides a stunning variety of musical compositions in an inspiring format.
 You’ll enjoy listening and bopping along to a superb group!

-The F Street Project
+The F Street Project (currently on hiatus)

 The brain child of Richard Lowell, F Street has enjoyed the participation of many fine musicians over the years.
 Originally based in Snohomish in a back yard studio, this group has performed regularly on Whidbey Island and in the Snohomish area.